SCOBY resources–How and Where to Get Your Kombucha SCOBY and Start Brewing

 If you have reached out to a friend of a friend or a stranger, here are some ways to be sure your SCOBY will begin immediately to make you delicious kombucha.

-1. Make sure to get at least a cup (2 cups is better) of starter liquid.
+1. Make sure to get at least a cup (2 cups is even better) of starter liquid.
 The starter liquid is simply raw kombucha.
 Its job is to immediately lower the pH of the sweetened tea.
 This protects the SCOBY from infiltration by foreign organisms and kicks off the brewing process.

 2. Larger SCOBYs brew faster.
 Your SCOBY should be a minimum of 3 inches across and at least ½ inch thick.
 There is really no limit on how large it can be, but if it is over one inch thick, the bottom layer is likely to be composed of largely inert material.
 That is not really a problem.
 After your first batch of brew, you can always slice off some of the bottom, older part of the SCOBY (it won’t mind).